PodcastsAprendizagem de idiomasDown to Business English

 • Down to Business English

-Skip and Dez’s conversation gives listeners a clear and practical introduction to competition and strategy in the pharmaceutical industry — while helping you improve your Business English.
+Skip and Samantha's report gives listeners a clear and practical look at an important business and technology story, while helping you build your Business English.
 In this episode, you will learn:

 Do you like what you hear?